Adjoint methods for static Hamilton-Jacobi equations: Eikonal-like equation in bounded domain

 Our approach, as usual, is to consider regularized problem:

-\h Crandall and Lions study this equation in sense of viscosity solution first in \cite{CL} and Lions in \cite{L}.
-After that Fleming and Souganidis study this in more details and also give some asymptotic series of the solutions of the regularized problem in \cite{FS}.
+\h Crandall and Lions study this equation in sense of viscosity solution first in \cite{CL} and Lions also studies it in \cite{L}.
+After that, Fleming and Souganidis study it in more details and also give some asymptotic series of the solutions of the regularized problem in \cite{FS}.
 Then Ishii gives a simple and direct proof of the uniqueness of the solution in \cite{I}.
 We here base on the conditions given in \cite{FS}, \cite{L} and we refer the readers to \cite{I}, \cite{FS} and \cite{L} for more details.\\\h Our goal here is not only to prove the speed of convergence but also to relax the convexity conditions of $H$.
 Obviously we cannot relax the convexity condition without require some sufficient conditions as we will see in the counter-example below.
 But the condition we need is much more weaker and quite natural like the homogenous condition.
-We assume the following conditions:\\\\\h (H1) $H$ smooth and $H(0) < 0$,\\\h (H2) $H$ is coercive, i.e. $\lim_{|p| \to \infty} \dfrac{H(p)}{|p|}=\infty$,\\\h (H3) There exist $\gamma, \delta > 0$ s.t. $DH(p).p - \gamma H(p) \ge \delta >0 \h \forall~ p \in \mathbb R^n$.\\\\ The condition (H3) is used to replace the convexity condition.
-We will discuss about this condition later.
-We just make an obvious observation that if $H$ is convex then we have (H3) with $\gamma=1$ and $\delta=-H(0)$.\\\h
+We assume $H$ satisfies the following conditions:\\\\\h (H1) $H$ smooth and $H(0) < 0$,\\\h (H2) $H$ is superlinear, i.e. $\lim_{|p| \to \infty} \dfrac{H(p)}{|p|}=\infty$,\\\h (H3) There exist $\gamma, \delta > 0$ s.t. $DH(p).p - \gamma H(p) \ge \delta >0 \h \forall~ p \in \mathbb R^n$.\\\\ The condition (H3) is used to replace the convexity condition and will be discussed later.
+We just make an obvious observation that if $H$ is convex then we have (H3) with $\gamma=1$ and $\delta=-H(0)$.\\ \begin{Theorem} There exists $C>0$ such that